-Sojen Pradhan is a lecturer at School of Information, Systems and Modelling with an extensive experience of over 25 years in teaching.
+Sojen Pradhan is a lecturer at School of Professional Practice and Leadership with an extensive experience of over 25 years in teaching.
 He holds PhD in Computer Science and MBA from UTS.
 Previously he has completed MSc from Tribhuvan University, Kathmandu, Nepal.

 His teaching has been well-received by both undergraduate and postgraduate students.
 He started his teaching career in Kathmandu, Nepal with profound involvement in organisational and governance decisions.